Barbara Pfeiffer, Chief Executive Officer

 Diane became an outreach co-coordinator in Philadelphia, and quickly decided that she would love to help FORCE in any other way needed.
-She became the Eastern and Central Regional Outreach Director.
-She is also a FRAT Advocate (FORCE Research Advocate Training Program).
+She became the Director of Volunteer Programs and a FRAT Advocate (FORCE Research Advocate Training Program).

 Diane lives in Oley, PA with her husband Thomas, and three children Avery, Caleb and Ellie.